serhii-londar/open-source-mac-os-apps/README.md

 ### Extensions

-- [BetterPiP](https://github.com/Capevace/BetterPiP) - macOS application that enables the use of native picture-in-picture with browsers such as Google Chrome for HTML5 videos. ![SwiftIcon]
+- [BetterPiP](https://github.com/Capevace/BetterPiP) - Use native picture-in-picture with browsers such as Google Chrome for HTML5 videos. ![SwiftIcon]
 - [PiPifier](https://github.com/arnoappenzeller/PiPifier) - PiPifier is a native macOS 10.12 Safari extension that lets you use every HTML5 video in Picture in Picture mode. ![SwiftIcon]
 - [PiPTool](https://github.com/bfmatei/PiPTool) - Add the Picture-in-Picture Functionality to YouTube, Netflix, Plex and other video broadcasting services in macOS. ![JavascriptIcon]